Internet Explorer/Edge XXE (XML External Entity) Zero-Day Vulnerability

 Affected:

-Microsoft Internet Explorer v11 with latest patches applied has been tested positive for this vulnerability.
+Microsoft Internet Explorer v11, with the latest patches, has tested positive for this vulnerability.

-It is important to note that XXE vulnerability only puts Microsoft Edge users at risk.
-Malicious files downloaded via Edge and then opened in Microsoft Internet Explorer makes the exploitation successful.
+It is important to note that XXE vulnerability only risks Microsoft Edge users.
+Malicious files downloaded via Edge and opened in Microsoft Internet Explorer make the exploitation successful.
 However, security analysts at ACROS claim that the attackers can also exploit the vulnerability by just opening the malicious file directly from Edge.

 Impact:

-Successful exploitation of this vulnerability could allow an attacker to gain access to sensitive files on the user’s system and gain remote access to information on locally installed programs.
-This can be used to execute more attacks or launch more payloads.
+Successful exploitation of this vulnerability could allow an attacker to access sensitive files on the user’s system.
+Therefore gain remote access to information on locally installed programs.
+This can be of additional use in executing more attacks or launching more payloads.

 Solution: